 In 1987, Daniel Roth left Breguet to start his own manufacture.
 His grandfather and great grandfather had also been watchmakers in the La Chaux de Fonds region of Switzerland.
 To celebrate the 10th anniversary of his own watch manufacture he created the Papillon.
 The Daniel Roth Papillon is a striking timepiece.
 It has the ability to appear round, rectangular and tonneau at the same time.
 It features jump hour and retrograde minutes’ complication as well as a patent for the “small automaton” of the minutes function.
 There are only 250 Papillon watches ever made.
 Mr Roth made 110 each in white and rose gold, and 30 in platinum.
 Like me, you will no doubt appreciate the Geneva stripes on the upper bridges and glorious perlage on the main plate.
 The guilloché dial is also a masterpiece (and creates the link between Daniel Roth and his past at Breguet).
-This week we had the pleasure of sitting down with Mr Michel Weiss, a collector based in Holland and owner of a stunning Rose gold Papillon.
+This week we had the pleasure of sitting down with @papillonwatchman, a collector based in Holland and owner of a stunning Rose gold Papillon.

 When did you first get into watches?